 The best way to find these is to use budgeting software that tracks your expenses.
-You can use Mint or Personal Capital (Personal Capital Review) to quickly see what your monthly fixed expenses are.
+You can use Mint or Empower Personal Dashboard (see our Empower Personal Dashboard Review) to quickly see what your monthly fixed expenses are.

 Now you have a list — it’s time to separate them.

 I separate lifestyle creep expenses into two categories: